Thought I would share my 5 Simple Ways To Live A Life You Love.

 I just read one of the blog posts here about meditation and how parents need to improve their actions and communications after divorce (or while going through divorce) in order to serve the well-being of their children.
 As parents, children should be our number one priority, and I applaud those who are concerned about the aftermath and work with parents to co-parent in a productive way.

 But here's the thing.
 Studies show that the majority of divorces involve low-conflict… Continue

 Added by Beverly Willett on January 17, 2011 at 9:18am —

 Two years ago we stood proudly in the home of Malaak and Chris Rock and toasted the launch MyWorkButterfly.
-On that very evening, we were surrounded by… Continue
+On that very evening, we were surrounded by family and friends, as well as those who played such an integral… Continue

 Added by MyWorkButterfly on January 17, 2011 at 8:30am —